atiehmk/Codes/README.md

-Academic projects and assignemnts codes
+Academic projects and assignments codes